U-shape Transformer for Underwater Image Enhancement: Experiments

-For images in the non-reference testing dataset, non-reference evaluation metrics UCIQE\cite{Yang2015UCIQE} and UIQM\cite{Panetta2015UIQM} are employed, in which higher UCIQE or UIQM score suggests better human visual perception.
-For UCIQE and UIQM cannot accurately measure the performance in some cases \cite{Li2019UIEB} \cite{Berman2020HLQD}, we also conducted an user survey following \cite{Li2021UnderwaterIE}, which results are stated as “perception score (PS)".
-In the user survey, 10 volunteers with image processing background were invited to score the enhancement results.
-The integral score from 1 to 5 represents image quality from the worst to the best, which criterion is from color deviation, artifacts, natural looking, and contrast \& visibility.
-Each image's final PS score is the average value of all volunteers.
+\textbf{Evaluation Metrics.} For the testing dataset with reference images, we conducted full-reference evaluations using PSNR \cite{korhonen2012peak} and SSIM \cite{Alain2010SSIM} metrics.
+Those two metrics reflect the proximity to the reference, where a higher PSNR value represents closer image content, and a higher SSIM value reflects a more similar structure and texture.
+For images in the non-reference testing dataset, non-reference evaluation metrics UCIQE \cite{Yang2015UCIQE} and UIQM \cite{Panetta2015UIQM} are employed, in which higher UCIQE or UIQM score suggests better human visual perception.
+For UCIQE and UIQM cannot accurately measure the performance in some cases \cite{Li2019UIEB} \cite{Berman2020HLQD}, we also conducted a survey following \cite{Li2021UnderwaterIE}, which results are stated as “perception score (PS)".
+PS ranges from 1-5, with higher scores indicating higher image quality.
 Moreover, NIQE \cite{Mittal2012NIQE}, which lower value represents a higher visual quality, is also adopted as the metrics.